FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 ## API keys and Template IDs

-Those can be aquired from https://www.notifications.service.gov.uk/
+This can be acquired from https://www.notifications.service.gov.uk/

 Consult LastPass, Luke or Sally for access.